-General applications for Canadians to attend UWC in August 2018 (and for entry in January 2019 for UWC Waterford Kamhlaba) are now closed.
+General applications for Canadians to attend UWC in August 2019 (and for entry in January 2020 for UWC Waterford Kamhlaba) will open August 15 2018.

-The deadline for general applications was 15 November 2017.
+The deadline for general applications is 15 November 2018.

 Applications will be carefully reviewed by selection teams to determine eligibility and suitability for UWC.
 From the initial pool of applicants, a short list of candidates is chosen for personal interviews with regional selection teams.
 Candidates who go forward in the process following interviews will be asked to declare their school preferences and in most cases will undergo a financial assessment to determine what a reasonable contribution towards the cost of UWC would be for them.
 Candidates who are awarded regional scholarships (Alberta, PEI, Newfoundland and Labrador, and the Yukon) do not undergo a financial assessment.

 What if I miss the application season/deadline?

 Rolling applications will be accepted between 15 November 2018 and 15 April 2020 with the following conditions:

 - Students who apply after the 15 November deadline will not be eligible for financial assistance or scholarships.

 - Students who apply after 15 November will still undergo a rigorous selection process.

 - Students who apply after 15 November MUST NOT have applied through the initial application process or any other national committee or process.